au-research/ARDC-23-things/things/thing-12.md

 worth a read.

 2\.
 We are going to see some controlled vocabularies in action in the Atlas of Living Australia.
-We are going to use [Browse Datasets](http://www.ala.org.au/data-sets/ "ALA"): type *text:magpie* in the search box.
-Choose your favourite magpie species and click on the (red text) *View record* link.
+We are going to use the [Species Search](https://bie.ala.org.au/ "ALA"): type *text:magpie* in the search box.
+Choose your favourite magpie species and click on the red *View Records* button under the occurrence records map.
+Pick a record and click on the
+*View record* link.
 Any metadata field where you see *Supplied...* tells you that the information supplied by the person who submitted the record (often a 'citizen scientist') has been changed to the controlled vocabulary being used in metadata fields e.g. Observer,